isuru89/oasis/docs/specs/points.md

  * When earned a badge
  * When milestone level reached
  * Becoming a winner of a challenge
- * Manually can be awarded by a Curator or Admin
+ * Manually awarded by a Curator or Admin

 ## Tips
 * You can combine multiple rules to emit same point type by having same id for `pointId` field.